Golding Bird: Electricity

 In 1836, Bird was put in charge of the newly formed department of electricity and galvanism under the supervision of Addison.
-While this was not the first hospital to employ electrotherapy, it was still considered very experimental.
+While this was not the first hospital to employ electrotherapy, the field was still considered very experimental.
 Previous hospital uses had either been short-lived or based on the whim of a single surgeon, such as John Birch at St Thomas' Hospital.
 At Guy's, the treatment was part of the hospital system and became well known to the public, so much so that Guy's was parodied for its use of electricity in the New Frankenstein satirical magazine.

 In his electrotherapy, Bird used both electrochemical and electrostatic machines (and later also electromagnetic induction machines) to treat a very wide range of conditions, such as some forms of chorea.
 Treatments included peripheral nerve stimulation, electrical muscle stimulation and electric shock therapy.
 Bird also used his invention, the electric moxa, to heal skin ulcers.